The Parrett, Drove and Cocklemoor Walk

 After the bridge, turn right on the Huish Drove and after 900m turn right through some bike gates.
 Along the path and through the Industrial Estate (400m).

-Turn right after Shakespeare Glass, and go over the footbridge to take the route back to Whatley, either along Bow Street or the Cocklemoor riverbank footpath.
-(500m)
+Turn right after Shakspeare Glass, and go over the footbridge to take the route back to Whatley, either along Bow Street or the Cocklemoor riverbank footpath.
+(500m).